libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 Errors come in two categories: expected and unexpected.
 The Rhize BPMN engine has ways to handle both.

-A robust workflow is going to have built-in logic to anticipate errors.
+A robust workflow should have built-in logic to anticipate errors.
-For unexpected issues, every node in a workflow is _instrumented_, meaning it emits traces so that you can observe its behavior and performance.
+For unexpected issues, Rhize also creates a _trace_ for each workflow, which you can use to observe the behavior and performance of the workflow at each element as it executes sequentially.
 You can also use debug flags and variables to trace variable context as it transforms across the workflow.

 ## Strategies to handle errors